steadylearner/faceio_example/README.md

     if (usersUpdated === 0) {
       res.status(400).send({
-        error: "Unable to update the proifle"
+        error: "Unable to update the profile"
       });
     } else {
       const updatedUser = {